The NHL playoffs are down to just four teams as the Stanley Cup semifinals are officially set.

-Tampa reached the other semifinal with relative ease, as well.
+Tampa reached the other semifinal with relative ease.
 It beat in-state rival Florida in the first round, then proceeded to knock out Carolina in just five games.

 Let’s examine both of the Stanley Cup semifinals and take a look at the odds posted at WV online sportsbooks.

-The Canadiens performed decently this year, but not many predicted them to go far in these playoffs.
+The Canadiens performed decently this year, but not many expected them to go far in these playoffs.
 They finished the regular season in fourth in the North Division, with just 59 points.

 Your performance in the regular season only means so much, though.
 Since getting in a hole against the Maple Leafs, Montreal has been amazing.